Shona Joy Thatcher: Career

 In 2000, Thatcher began selling her hand painted designs at Spitalfields and Portobello markets in London and then the iconic Bondi Beach and Paddington Markets.
 Thatcher then designed a capsule collection of hand painted t-shirts for Belinda Seper's Corner Shop in Paddington and Christy Turlington bought them in every color.
 After the success of her t-shirts, the first Shona Joy collection was sold into David Jones.
 At the time there was a team of two in the brand and had a mix of silks and cotton voiles and customised prints in easy, voluminous silhouettes.
 Thatcher realised she could have a successful career in fashion after the first collection had a 94% sell thru in the first week at David Jones.

 Still based in Sydney, Australia the Shona Joy label is led by Thatcher and grounded by a love of designing for real women.
-The label has grown and now creates 5 ready-to-wear collections every year that are stocked internationally at leading stores from David Jones, Harrods, Revolve and Intermix to Harvey Nichols and Bloomingdales.
+The label has grown and now creates five ready-to-wear collections every year that are stocked internationally at leading stores from David Jones, Harrods, Revolve and Intermix to Harvey Nichols and Bloomingdale's.
 The Shona Joy brand quickly became a market leader in the bridesmaid space, with a focus on evening wear dresses.

 In 2021, Shona Joy presented at Afterpay Australian Fashion Week via a virtual experience led by panoramic images on the beaches of Green Island in Manyana, New South Wales near where Thatcher resides.